Do Plants Respire

 This is Book 8 in the Super Smart Science book series.

-Other topics covered in the series including biology, chemistry, astronomy, anatomy and physiology are also great additions to kids’ library.
+Other topics covered in the series, including biology, chemistry, astronomy, anatomy, and physiology, are also great additions to the kids’ library.

 This book presents a lot of fun facts about plants.
 For example, did you know that planting one tree produces enough oxygen to support four people for one year?

-Scientific concepts such as photosynthesis is well explained by excellent graphics and interesting stories about Max Axiom.
-Max is a super hero and a super scientist.
+Scientific concepts such as photosynthesis are well explained by excellent graphics and interesting stories about Max Axiom.
+Max is a superhero and a super scientist.
 He really helps make science learning fun.